 - PERMITS.
 If one of the units was not built with permits, the property will be an SFR with an illegal unit (making financing difficult no matter what, but not impossible, as I discuss in the blog linked above, e.g. if the unpermitted units are common in the area).

 - SEPARATE ADDRESSES AND METERS.
 I am not sure about Fannie Mae’s exact guidelines, but we have closed transactions where the duplex had only one street address (with units “A” and “B”) and one electrical meter.
 And similarly, we have closed transactions where the SFR and in-law unit have separate addresses and meters, as I mention in the first paragraph of this blog.
 So, this too is not a deciding factor.

 - DETACHED OR ATTACHED.
 Duplexes and SFR/in-law properties can be either.

 - HIGHEST AND BEST USE.
 This is something the appraiser considers relative to the market and the neighborhood.
 There are areas (more urban usually) where duplexes are worth more than homes with in-laws and vice versa (more suburban usually).
-We once had a transaction where we wanted the property to be deemed an SFR/in-law unit b/c we wanted superior jumbo financing.
+We once had a transaction where we wanted the property to be deemed an SFR/in-law unit because we wanted superior jumbo financing.
 The appraiser, however, declared the property a duplex, as that was its “highest and best use.”
-This pushed us into “conforming” (Fannie Mae) loan territory b/c the loan limits are larger for duplexes than they are for SFRs, and that made our financing options worse.
+This pushed us into “conforming” (Fannie Mae) loan territory because the loan limits are larger for duplexes than they are for SFRs, and that made our financing options worse.